How to Use a Pregnancy Pillow

 The wedge pillow is a good choice for women who get too hot or too cold while sleeping.
 That’s because you can place a heating pad or cooling pad between you and the pillow while sleeping.
 It can also be used to help alleviate heartburn, whether you’re pregnant or not.

 Best of all, many of these pillows can be used not just by pregnant women but by most sleepers.
-People who suffer from GERD, for instance, can use any of these pillows to help alleviate pain.
+People who suffer from Gastroesophageal Reflux Disease (GERD), for instance, can use any of these pillows to help alleviate pain.
 Sleeping on the left side or in an elevated position prevents the release of acid, thereby preventing the burning sensation GERD sufferers feel.